robert-mcdermott/rag_webquery/README.md

 **More complicated usage**:

-In this example I'll be using the very powerful "Mixtral 8x7B" MoE model, so first I'll need to pull it:
+In this example I'll be using the very powerful "Mixtral 8x7B" model, so first I'll need to pull it:

 ```bash
 ollama pull mixtral:latest
 ```

-Then I can use it with a custom system messages to provide JSON formatted demographics that is will extract from the website content.
+Then I can use it with a custom system messages to provide JSON formatted demographics that it will extract from the website content.

 ```bash
 rag-webquery https://en.wikipedia.org/wiki/Ukraine \